adobe/reactor-sdk-javascript/README.md

 * Implement integration tests for the handful of functions not yet covered.
 * Include a section here on library function naming conventions.
-* Publish as an NPM package, then update this README.
 * Find or implement a JavaScript library for handling JWT token generation.
 The current mechanism requires you to generate an access token yourself.
 Such tokens time out after while, forcing you to generate a new one.